SsValor/exitlag-hwid-bypass/README.md

 ### This may help you

- - I made a <a href="https://greasyfork.org/pt-BR/scripts/420383-automatic-create-account-exitlag">greasyfork script</a> to automatic fill the fields of email and password.
+ - I made a <a href="https://greasyfork.org/pt-BR/scripts/420383-automatic-create-account-exitlag">greasyfork script</a> to automatically fill the fields of email and password.
  - So, with one click you can create a new account.
  - I just didn't make a thing to create tons of accounts because they have a google captcha.